Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.

 Side effects depend on:

 - how much of each drug you have

 Tell your treatment team about any side effects that you have.

 When you go home

-Chemotherapy for chronic myeloid leukaemia (CML) can be difficult to cope with.
+Chemotherapy for CML can be difficult to cope with.
 Tell your doctor or nurse about any problems or side effects that you have.
 The nurse will give you telephone numbers to call if you have any problems at home.